codesandbox/codesandbox-client/contributor-docs/adding-template.md

 In order to add a new template, you need to go through a set of steps.
 Some of these steps you have to do, others depend on the type of template you want to add (**sandbox** vs. **container**).

-To get started, you should first follow the steps in our Contribution guidelines in order to [set up CodeSandbox locally](https://github.com/CompuIves/codesandbox-client/blob/master/CONTRIBUTING.md#setting-up-the-project-locally).
+To get started, you should first follow the steps in our contribution guidelines in order to [set up CodeSandbox locally](https://github.com/CompuIves/codesandbox-client/blob/master/CONTRIBUTING.md#setting-up-the-project-locally).

 ### 1. Add template logo